apptainer/apptainer-userdocs/appendix.rst

 Notes
 """""

-When bootstrapping from a apptainer Hub image, all previous definition files that led to the creation of the current image will be stored in a directory within the container called ``/.apptainer.d/bootstrap_history``. apptainer will also alert you if environment variables have been changed between the base image and the new image during bootstrap.
+When bootstrapping from a Apptainer Hub image, all previous definition files that led to the creation of the current image will be stored in a directory within the container called ``/.apptainer.d/bootstrap_history``.
+Apptainer will also alert you if environment variables have been changed between the base image and the new image during bootstrap.